-Laboratory is a facility: (1) employing at least two full time employees who are qualified DNA analysts; and (2) having and maintaining the capability to perform the DNA analysis on database and/or known samples at that facility.
+Laboratory is a facility: (1) employing at least two full time employees who are qualified DNA analysts; and (2) having and maintaining the capability to perform the DNA analysis of forensic and/or casework reference samples at that facility.

-Laboratory support personnel (or equivalent role, position, or title as designated by the Laboratory Director) are employee(s) who perform laboratory duties exclusive of analytical techniques on database and/or known samples.
+Laboratory support personnel (or equivalent role, position, or title as designated by the laboratory director) are employee(s) who perform laboratory duties exclusive of analytical techniques on forensic or database samples.